-- our ability to raise sufficient funds within the next 12 months in order for us to support continued clinical development of our radiopharmaceutical programs; as well as our ability to further raise additional funds in the future to support any existing or future product candidate programs through completion of clinical trials, the approval processes and, if applicable, commercialization; - our ability to regain compliance with the Nasdaq listing standards requiring our stock closing bid price to be at least \$1.00 for at least 10 consecutive trading days (and potentially up to 20) by August 26, 2024, and, in the event it is necessary to effect a reverse stock split to attempt to cure the bid price deficiency, the uncertain impact on our stock price, or if more time is needed, our ability to win an appeal to Nasdaq requesting additional time; - our ability to raise funds on acceptable terms; - our ability to find a suitable pharmaceutical partner or partners to further our development efforts, under acceptable financial terms; - risks and uncertainties associated with our or our development partners' research and development activities, including preclinical studies, clinical trials, regulatory submissions, and manufacturing and quality expenses; - known and unknown risks associated with developing new radiopharmaceutical therapeutics and imaging agents; - the uncertainty of timeframes for our clinical trials and regulatory reviews for approval to market products; - our ability to address the fulfillment and logistical challenges posed by the potential time-limited shelf-life of our current radiopharmaceutical programs or future drug candidates; - our ability to obtain an adequate supply at reasonable costs of radioisotopes that we are currently using or that we may incorporate into our drug candidates; - the rate of market acceptance and competitiveness in terms of pricing, efficacy and safety, of any products for which we receive marketing approval, and our ability to competitively market any such products as compared to larger pharmaceutical firms;
+- our ability to raise sufficient funds within the next 12 months in order for us to support continued clinical development of our radiopharmaceutical programs; as well as our ability to further raise additional funds in the future to support any existing or future product candidate programs through completion of clinical trials, the approval processes and, if applicable, commercialization; - our ability to regain compliance with the Nasdaq listing standards requiring our stock closing bid price to be at least \$1.00 for at least 10 consecutive trading days (and potentially up to 20) by August 26, 2024 (which is expected to be accomplished by effecting a reverse stock split as described herein, and could result in an uncertain impact on our stock price), and if more time is needed to regain compliance our ability to win an appeal to Nasdaq requesting additional time; - our ability to raise funds on acceptable terms; - our ability to find a suitable pharmaceutical partner or partners to further our development efforts, under acceptable financial terms; - risks and uncertainties associated with our or our development partners' research and development activities, including preclinical studies, clinical trials, regulatory submissions, and manufacturing and quality expenses; - known and unknown risks associated with developing new radiopharmaceutical therapeutics and imaging agents; - the uncertainty of timeframes for our clinical trials and regulatory reviews for approval to market products; - our ability to address the fulfillment and logistical challenges posed by the potential time-limited shelf-life of our current radiopharmaceutical programs or future drug candidates; - our ability to obtain an adequate supply at reasonable costs of radioisotopes that we are currently using or that we may incorporate into our drug candidates; - the rate of market acceptance and competitiveness in terms of pricing, efficacy and safety, of any products for which we receive marketing approval, and our ability to competitively market any such products as compared to larger pharmaceutical firms;

-- the difficulties of commercialization, marketing and product manufacturing and overall strategy; - uncertainties of intellectual property position and strategy including new discoveries and patent filings; - our ability to attract and retain experienced and qualified key personnel and/or to find and utilize external sources of experience, expertise and scientific, medical and commercialization knowledge to complete product development and commercialization of new products; - the risks inherent in our estimates regarding the level of needed expenses, capital requirements and the availability of required additional financing at acceptable terms; - the impact of government laws and regulations including increased governmental control of healthcare and pharmaceuticals, resulting in direct price controls driving lower prices, other governmental regulations affecting cost requirements and structures for selling therapeutic or imaging products, and recent governmental legislation affecting other industries which may indirectly increase our costs of obtaining goods and services and our cost of capital; - the uncertain impact any resurgence of COVID-19 or another pandemic could have on our ability to advance our clinical programs and raise additional financing; - the cumulative impact of domestic and global inflation, volatility in financial markets and/or the potential for an economic recession increasing our costs of obtaining goods and services or making financing more difficult to obtain on acceptable terms or at all; - the uncertain impact of the Russia-Ukraine war or the Israel-Hamas war on our clinical material manufacturing expenses and timelines, as well as on general economic, trade and financial market conditions; and - uncertainty of our financial projections and operational timelines and the development of new competitive products and technologies.
+- the difficulties of commercialization, marketing and product manufacturing and overall strategy; - uncertainties of intellectual property position and strategy including new discoveries and patent filings; - our ability to attract and retain experienced and qualified key personnel and/or to find and utilize external sources of experience, expertise and scientific, medical and commercialization knowledge to complete product development and commercialization of new products; - the risks inherent in our estimates regarding the level of needed expenses, capital requirements and the availability of required additional financing at acceptable terms; - the impact of the U.S. Presidential and Congressional election results affecting the economy and future government laws and regulations including increased governmental control of healthcare and pharmaceuticals, resulting in direct price controls driving lower prices, other governmental regulations affecting cost requirements and structures for selling therapeutic or imaging products, and recent governmental legislation affecting other industries which may indirectly increase our costs of obtaining goods and services and our cost of capital; - the uncertain impact any resurgence of COVID-19 or another pandemic could have on our ability to advance our clinical programs and raise additional financing; - the cumulative impact of domestic and global inflation, volatility in financial markets and/or the potential for an economic recession increasing our costs of obtaining goods and services or making financing more difficult to obtain on acceptable terms or at all; - the uncertain impact of the Russia-Ukraine war or the Israel-Hamas war on our clinical material manufacturing expenses and timelines, as well as on general political, economic, trade and financial market conditions; and - uncertainty of our financial projections and operational timelines and the development of new competitive products and technologies.